googleinterns/open-sesame/README.md

 ```

 ## Testing
+The tests can be run with the command `npm test`.
 The tests are also automatically run when using the `npm run dev-server` command to start a development server.

 ### JavaScript Testing
 JavaScript unit testing is done with [Jest](https://jestjs.io/).
 Along with Jest, additional functionality is added with: